PoojithDev19/ContactPageWebTest/README.md

 npx wdio run wdio.conf.js --cucumberOpts.tagExpression "@tag"

 #### Note:
-Tag is not added in the code
+Tag is not added in the code.

-In order to run above scenario specific, add your "@tag" above the scenario and differentiate accordingly In our example, we have two scenarios, english and french url test, one can be @english and other can be @french, add them above respective scenarios.
+In order to run above scenario specific, add your "@tag" above the scenario and differentiate accordingly.

+In our example, we have two scenarios, english and french url test, one can be @english and other can be @french, add them above respective scenarios.

 Also, modify the cucumberOpts Object's filter named tagExpression: '' to tagExpression: '@english or @french' in wdio.conf.js file.